-Advanced Payment
+Advanced payment

-- 25.6 A staff member may be paid in advance, up to a maximum of 12 weeks' pay, where: - (a) the staff member is due to commence a period of recreation leave of between five working days and 12 weeks or a period of parental leave, long service leave or professional experience program leave; and - (b) the staff member requests advance payment for this period of leave; and - (c) at least four weeks' notice is given in writing to the Human Resources Division (unless a shorter period is agreed to by the University).
+- 25.6.
+A staff member may be paid in advance, up to a maximum of 12 weeks' pay, where: - (a) the staff member is due to commence a period of recreation leave of between five working days and 12 weeks or a period of parental leave, long service leave or professional experience program leave; and - (b) the staff member requests advance payment for this period of leave; and - (c) at least four weeks' notice is given in writing to People Services (unless a shorter period is agreed to by the University).